idleberg/generator-atom-package-webpack/README.md

 ## Usage

-Run the generator and follow its instructions
+Run the generator and follow its instructions.
+Use `--help`to list available flags.

 ```sh
 yo atom-package-webpack